Sky Italia

-Sky Italia S.r.l. is an Italian satellite television platform owned by the American media conglomerate Comcast.
+Sky Italia S.r.l., trading as Sky, is an Italian satellite television platform owned by the American media conglomerate Comcast, via the British media conglomerate Sky Group.
 Sky Italia also broadcasts three national free-to-air television channels: TV8, Cielo, and Sky TG24.
 Pay TV services on the Sky Italia satellite platform are broadcast on the Hot Bird satellites at 13.0°E and are encrypted in NDS VideoGuard.